ahce/youch/README.md

 - atom
 - vscode

-If you prefer to use a different code editor, you can specify its URL via the `ide` option.
+If you prefer a different code editor, specify its URL via the `ide` option.
 Make sure the URL contains the `%f` placeholder for the filename and the `%l` placeholder for the line number.

 ```ts
 await youch.toHTML(error, {